-4a - A "Lag for Break" shall determine who breaks first.
-The winner of lag is the player whose ball is closest to baulk cushion.
+4a - A "Lag for Break" shall determine who breaks first with an alternating break format taking place thereafter.
+The winner of the lag is the player whose ball is closest to the baulk cushion.
 The winner of the lag is given the choice to break or not.

-4b - Lagging Procedure:
+4b - Lagging Procedure: (guidance, what should happen)

-(1) Balls shall be Yellow & Red

-(2) The players must simultaneously strike balls on the referee's indication towards the top cushion.
+- (1) Balls shall be of equal size and weight - (2) To start the lag the referee will count the players in by counting back from 3 to 1. - (3) The players shall simultaneously strike balls on the referee's indication towards the top cushion.

-4c - It is automatic loss of lag if a ball:
+4c - It is an automatic loss of lag if a ball:

-- (1) Crosses into the opponent's half of the table OR
+- (1) Crosses into the opponent's half of the playing surface OR

 - (2) Fails to contact the top cushion OR

 - (3) Drops into a pocket OR

 - (4) Hits a side cushion OR

-- (5) Jumps from the table OR
+- (5) Jumps off the table OR

 - (6) Comes to rest on the playing surface within the area of the corner pocket OR

-- (7) Player commits any standard foul.
+- (7) Player commits any standard foul